theodorhusefest/microgrid-mpc/README.md

 | system.verbose 	| Flag for printing output from the NLP-solver 	| False 	| True, False 	|

 ### main.py
-Contains the mpc-loop as well as reads data etc.
+Contains the mpc-loop.

-### open_loop.py
+### solver.py
 Contains the optimization-problem that will be solved every hour.

-### system.py
-Contains the most important parts of the system, cost-function, ODE and Runge-Kutta integrator.

 ### simulations
-Folder where all simulations are made.
+Collects datafile